 3. Negative impact on customer relationships

-When you use your personal phone number for work, suddenly, your personal device has an influx of work contacts intermingled with your friends and family.
-Texts and voicemails from customers and co-workers become interspersed with your personal SMS and MMS messages and missed calls.
+When you use your personal phone number for work, your personal device suddenly has an influx of work contacts intermingled with your friends and family.
+Texts and voicemails from customers and coworkers become interspersed with your personal SMS and MMS messages and missed calls.

 It’s easy to see how critical work-related messages could slip through the cracks.
-And while the occasional missed call or text might not seem like the end of the world, for many customers that’s all it takes: according to Zendesk’s Trends Report, one in two customers will switch to a competitor after a single negative support experience.
+And while the occasional missed call or text might not seem like the end of the world, for many customers, that’s all it takes: according to Zendesk’s Trends Report, one in two customers will switch to a competitor after a single negative support experience.

 4. Loss of privacy